-This is a repost of my entry at the latest Scribe’s contest over at the old forum.
+This is a repost of my entry at for Scribe’s Contest XII.
 There is a reference to it in my emissary’s backstory, so I thought it might be good to post it here again (slightly edited and modified for continuity)

 Wilham the Plight, disgraced sea captain, entered his master’s forges with grim determination, furiously glaring at any acolyte not shuffling out of his way fast enough.
 Reputation was everything in Zharr Kagur, and Wilham had already fallen out of favor with his patron.
 He would not suffer to be ousted by some upstart of a few hundred winters.
 He was Wilham the Plight, scourge of the Black Coast and dread of the Imperial Sea.
 Sorcerer-Prophet Alkanash regarded him with a disdain-written face, as old and unyielding as the rock.
 “Come nightfall, you will set sail for the Turtle Islands.
 You will bring back no less than 200 Ashheart Salamanders for a grand ritual in Hashut’s honour.”
 Alkanash did not ask this of Wilham, he merely stated what would come to pass.
 Compliance was irrefutable.
 Wilham gave a curt nod, here was a chance to redeem himself.
 “The Ashen Crusader is your eternal servant, honoured one.
 I will send for Grashduk and the rest of my crew at once.”
 “No, you won’t,” Alkanash corrected him.
 “You shall not sail with Hashut’s blessing, for the Dark Father is weary of you.
 Prove yourself worthy captaining the Hobgoblin barque Bountharr , before you ever will command Uzkul-Drath-Zharr again.
 One of the tribes shall be your crew.
 Be gone.”